 The Mediterranean Initiative for Climate (MIC) Paves the Way for COP 27

-Before the COP 27, 55 passionate young men and women worked together for 3 days, in El-Alamein, Egypt, from August 31, 2022 to September 04, 2022 to find innovative solutions for one of the most important issues, the Mediterranean region has to face, which is the climate change.
+Before the COP 27, 55 passionate young men and women worked together for 3 days, in El-Alamein, Egypt, from August 31, 2022 to September 04, 2022 to find innovative solutions for one of the most important issues that faces the Mediterranean region, which is the climate change

 Before the next United Nations (UN) Climate Change Conference 2022 (UNFCCC, COP 27) that will take place in Egypt in November 2022, the Mediterranean Youth Foundation for Development (MYF,) hosted in cooperation with the “Oceans Network” through the Erasmus+ student and Alumni Alliance (ESAA EU,) funded by the “European Commission” with the support of the Egyptian Ministry of Youth and Sports and the Egyptian Ministry of Environment, brought together 55 youth aged 21-35 from the Euro-Mediterranean countries for a 3-day training covering the topic of climate change, in August 2022 in El- Alamein, Egypt.